Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.14 - The Family Travel Tracker/README.md

 ```

 If you encounter bugs, use `console.log()` and `typeof` to check data types.
 This can help debug issues where the match fails due to type differences.

+## Rendering the User Tabs in EJS

+In `index.ejs`, the tabs at the top of the website are rendered by looping through each user in the users array.
+Each tab uses the user's id, name, and color to populate the input values, background colors, and labels.
+When a tab is selected, the form submits a POST request with the selected user's id.